INDAPlus21/azeezd-task-18/README.md

 To find the occurances.
 The concordance reads the word's first three letters, checks the `magic` file, then jumps to the `index` finding the correct word.
 Then jumping the to `korpus` for each offset in the `index` file printing at max 25 occruances of the word along side 30 characters around the word.

-This is an approxmiate demonstrative image of the jumping between files.
+This is an approximate image of the jumping between files.

 <img src="images/concordance_system.png" width=700>